Deploying a docker registry on Kubernetes

 Manifest

-In a file called registry-pvc.yml we will define a PersistentVolumeClaim.
-You can change the storage size to your need.
-We do not need to specify the StorageClassName as the cloudstack csi is define as default on all deployed cluster at Leaseweb.
+In a file called “registry-pvc.yml”, we will define a PersistentVolumeClaim.
+You can change the storage size to your needs.
+We do not need to specify the StorageClassName as the CloudStack CSI is defined as the default on all deployed clusters at Leaseweb.

 Deployment